 About the Project

 Currently, wastewater treatment operations and maintenance costs are split between Portland and Lake Oswego.
 On average, Lake Oswego contributes approximately 70 percent of the flow volume.
+Lake Oswego also pays approximately 70 percent of the cost of operating the plant, in line with its usage.
+Both cities are exploring a new plant that would be owned by Lake Oswego.

 The existing Tryon Creek Wastewater Treatment Plant is aging and parts of the plant are at the end of their useful life cycle.